SOS From Brazil's Amazon Fire Protesters: 'We Need The World's Help Right Now'

 Brazilians Take To The Streets To Protest Deforestation Of The Amazon

-The mounting public uproar — including efforts at the Group of Seven meeting in France to address a spike in Brazilian forest fires — pressured Bolsonaro to change his tone.
-After scoffing at his critics the previous week, suggesting without evidence that environmental nongovernmental organizations could be setting the fires, the president gave a somber prime-time television address on Friday night pledging to combat fires and illegal deforestation.
-TV viewers banged pots and pans, a signal of discontent with political leadership.
+The mounting public uproar — including efforts at the G-7 summit in France to address a spike in Brazilian forest fires — pressured Bolsonaro to change his tone.
+After scoffing at his critics previously in the week and suggesting without evidence that environmental nongovernmental organizations could be setting the fires, the president gave a somber prime-time television address on Friday night pledging to combat fires and illegal deforestation.
+TV viewers banged pots and pans, a signal of discontent with the political leadership.

 "Both internationally and domestically, it marked a low point for his presidency," said political scientist Karla Gobo of Brazil's Advanced School of Propaganda and Marketing.

 Inside Brazil, mobilization for the Amazon over the weekend included opposition politicians, who have called for a congressional investigation into the causes of the fires, as well as a wide array of student activists, health workers, lawyers and indigenous organizers.
 Leading chants at both Rio protests was Michael Oliveira, an indigenous Aruak man who came to live in Rio from the Amazonian city of Manaus.
-He spent several years living on city's streets before becoming a schoolteacher.
+He spent several years living on the city's streets before becoming a schoolteacher.

 "We are a nonpartisan, broad coalition of environmentalists," 23-year-old law student Luísa Daher said into the microphone at the Rio protest to cheers.
 "We're just getting started."